I have lake water in my veins!

 In 2011, I was joined the The WAVE Artists' Studio Tour.
 This Cooperative of artists open their east Interlake studios twice each year to get up close and personal with the public.
 On the second weekend in June and the September long, Saturday & Sunday of each, from 10 am to 6 pm you can visit dozens of studios to get a behind-the-scenes look at creativity.
 It's worth the trip!

 First Fridays at the Beach, a successful once-a-month evening in the arts, had to be suspended during the worst of the pandemic.
 I had 3 fun years hosting book launches, workshops, and shows with guest artists, groups and colleagues on the first Friday of each month.
-I plan to re-open First Fridays beginning with August 4, 2023 Eco Dyeing Workshop, so check out my newsletter for updates.
+Thanks to all who attended and left a part of their creative soul with me.

 Along the way, I have been in several group and duo shows at The WAG, cre8ery, New Iceland Heritage Museum, and the Gas Station Theatre.
 The WAG, three years running, hosted a show by WAVE artists and in one I was so honoured to have my piece chosen by The WAG for the show poster promo.
 My first solo show was held at Gwen Fox Gallery, an opportunity that challenged me even more and produced tremendous growth in my skills and knowledge.